Conference

 Please do register for your place for this in person event which provides a unique opportunity for senior leaders working in systems, or interested in system-working, to network, share challenges and ideas, and hear from inspiring speakers.

-The outline agenda is published below and we will be announcing speakers in due course.
+The outline agenda is published below and we will continue to announce key speakers as they are confirmed.
 Please note the exact times and session titles may be subject to change.

 If you are from a commercial organisation and would like more details on partnership and exhibitor opportunities, please contact, Shaz Azam, Senior Business Development Manager: shaz.azam@nhsconfed.org.